 Your doctor may recommend the following:

 - Keep your skin cool.
-Never apply anything hot to the skin, and avoid using water higher than your body temperature when bathing.
+Never apply anything hot to the skin, and avoid using water warmer than your body temperature when bathing.

 - Wear loose-fitting, soft clothing to avoid rubbing against the skin.

 - Keep rooms at a cool, even temperature.

 - Apply lotion to the skin to reduce rubbing and keep the skin moist.

 - Use sheepskin on car seats and other hard surfaces.

 - Wear mittens at bedtime to help prevent scratching while asleep.

 You may find it helpful to find a community or online support group.
 Some people may find it helpful to speak to a mental health professional about coping with the disease.